 If you are the boss and have the authority to take action, whatever it may be, take responsibility for your employees and look after them.
 Make sure no customer is misbehaving with them.
 If any customer is and you don’t take action, then it will just ruin your relationship with the employee and produce a bad image among other employees.
 Be the competent, sensitive leader and make the voices of your employees heard by not letting customers disrespect them.

 The Bottom Line

 Handling a painful customer is never an easy situation to be in.
 However, knowing when and how to react can take things north from the south quite easily and save you a lot of trouble.
 The most important thing to keep in mind is to keep your cool.
 It was the first tip in this blog for a reason.
 If you can keep your cool, you can deal with the situation in a better manner.
-If you lose your cool, you automatically lose the client as well as some of repute for the business.
+If you lose your cool, you automatically lose the client as well as some of the repute for the business.
 All the tips mentioned above are essential to keep in mind whenever you face a difficult and painful cline.
-All the rude and aggressive clients should also try to be a bit considerate towards the other person and put the relationship and business first and then consider their situation calmly.
+All the rude and aggressive customers should also try to be a bit considerate towards the other person and put the relationship and business first and then consider their situation calmly.